Pyxus/fray/README.md

 ### Modular Design

 Fray is divided into 3 modules: State Management, Input, and Collision.
-These modules act independent of one another and only communicate through string identifiers.
-These modules work independently of each other and only communicate through string identifiers, giving you the flexibility to use your own solutions alongside Fray's tools.
+These modules act independent of one another and only communicate through strings giving you the flexibility to use your own solutions alongside Fray's tools.

 ### State Management